empsp/xmlslurper/README.md

 	xmlSlurper.parse(new FileInputStream("samplefile.xml"));
 	```

-	In the above case, all available tags are going to be parsed and exposed to the developer.
-XMLSlurper provides SlurpNode interface via getNodes() method.
-SlurpNode can be further filtered to provide a more fine grained information.
-Here findAll() method is called with start/end node listener anonymous class/lambda expression used.
-The following table presents a list of first few events triggered in order.
+	In the following scenario, all available elements are going to be parsed and exposed to the developer.
+The following table provides a list of first few events triggered in order:

 	Event Index | Data available
 	--- | ---